Call: 520.220.0951

 We can help you make the right selection of native trees for your area, from California to Virginia and in-between.

-We carry a limited amount of other Oak tree species as well: Netleaf Oak (quercus rugosa) - Mexican Blue Oak (quercus oblongifolia).
+We carry a limited amount of other Oak tree species as well: Netleaf Oak (Quercus rugosa) - Mexican Blue Oak (Quercus oblongifolia).

 The Mexican Blue Oak is a unique tree native to Arizona, New Mexico and Texas.
 The leaves are strong a dark blue color and have an unusual shape.
 The tree is very drought tolerant.
 When new leaves appear on the plant they are a wonderful light pink color.
 Typically, throughout the winter the tree is evergreen, however during the last severe cold winter with temperatures down to 3 degrees, the leaves were affected, but the plants survived.